pbouffard/matlabtojulia.wiki.repo/Home.md

 Of course, implicitly one can use the content of the wiki to map concepts in the other direction but the focus is on migration from MATLAB to Julia.

 ## Searching
 The easiest way to search the wiki if what you are looking for is what in Julia corresponds to a particular MATLAB keyword or function name is to use the "Find a page" box, which is shown if you expand the "Pages" button which is found in the upper-right corner when viewing a GitHub wiki page.
+Generally a keyword/function's page is only created when it has content, so if you get no search results for a keyword/function name then this means that there isn't an entry for what you are looking for yet.
+If you later find the answers elsewhere consider returning to the wiki and [contributing](#Contributing) what you found.

 Alternatively, you can also perform a [full-text search in a GitHub wiki](https://blog.github.com/2016-08-08-search-wiki-pages/) by using the main GitHub search bar and specifying the repo, e.g.: